jbostoen/iTop-custom-extensions/docs/support plan.md

 * these customizations **might** not be compatible with other extensions (including official ones).
 * if there are known incompatibility issues (only with **official** extensions), it will be clearly mentioned.

-# Updates
+# Updates and branches

-## Branches
+The current plan is to create a new branch for each iTop version which is at least a minor release (second number in version).
-The current plan is to create a new branch for each iTop version which is not just a maintenance release.
+There won't be a separate branch for maintenance releases (third number in version).

 This GitHub was created to host extensions (tweaks, extra features) which were originally developed for iTop 2.3.x-releases.